react-navigation/react-navigation.github.io/docs/stack-navigator.md

 #### `headerTruncatedBackTitle`

-Title string used by the back button when `headerBackTitle` doesn't fit on the screen. `"Back"` by default. `headerTruncatedBackTitle` has to be defined in the origin screen not in the destination screen.
+Title string used by the back button when `headerBackTitle` doesn't fit on the screen. `"Back"` by default. `headerTruncatedBackTitle` has to be defined in the origin screen, not in the destination screen.
 For instance, when you have a transition A to B and you want to truncate the label on `B`:

 ```js
 StackNavigator({